lucas-versini/MVA/README.md

 * Lab 4: Machine Learning for Graphs
 * Lab 5: Deep Learning for Graphs 1
 * Lab 6: Deep Learning for Graphs 2
+* Lab 7:  Learning on Sets and Graph Generative Models

 **Introduction to Probabilistic Graphical Models and Deep Generative Models** by P. Latouche, P.A.
 Mattei: